AmberTiwari/LendingManagementSystem/README.md

 # LendingManagementSystem
-A Banking Sector Application to apply, approve, reject and manage loans of all varieties.
+A Banking Sector Web Based Application to apply, approve, reject and manage loans of all varieties.
+Using Java Frameworks ,HTML& JS.